UKR-PROJECTS/instaloader-gui/README.md

 - **Dual Download Engines**: Choose between `instaloader` and `yt-dlp`.
 - **Automatic Fallback**: Seamlessly switches engines on failure.
 - **Automatic yt-dlp Updates**: Checks for and installs the latest version of yt-dlp.
-- **Optional Audio Transcription**: Transcribe Reel audio to text using OpenAI Whisper.
+- **Audio Transcription**: Transcribe Reel audio to text using the included OpenAI Whisper model (base.pt) with support for multilingual transcription.
 - Download Instagram Reels as `.mp4`.
 - Extract and save thumbnails as `.jpg`.
 - Save captions as `.txt`.